The following eulogy for club founder Dave Blackstone was delivered by Frank Handelman last Sunday:

 I met David in 1970 running, of course, around the Central Park Reservoir.
 I was new to New York, a social worker, thinking about going to law school and becoming a criminal lawyer.
 Dave practically yelled at me, “Don’t do it, you have good work, being a lawyer is tough and grinding, and being a criminal lawyer is impossible!”
 Yet I did it anyway, and David went on to do it until the last days of his life.

 As an attorney, Dave was a lawyers’ lawyer.
 He spent over 40 years doing one primary thing, and doing it as well as any one ever has.
-Columbia Law School graduate, he was a criminal trial lawyer, representing people charged with murder.
+A Columbia Law School graduate, he was a criminal trial lawyer, representing people charged with murder.
 He was the senior member of the New York County Homicide Panel, lawyers of the top rung who chose the most difficult work available to an attorney, defending those most reviled by society.
 Dave was in private practice, but his work on the Homicide Panel was public service of the highest order.

 After law school, I became a public defender and turned to David constantly for help and ideas about my cases.